How do you invest in yourself?

 A great way to find out more about yourself is to take personality tests.

-has changed a lot of what I do on a daily basis.
-I’m much more fulfilled in my work as a result.
+One test I took, Perry Marshall’s Marketing DNA Test, has changed a lot of what I do on a daily basis.
+And I’m much more fulfilled in my work as a result.

-Each personality test has it’s different strengths and weaknesses.
+Each personality test has its own strengths and weaknesses.
 The goal is to learn more about yourself, which allows you to make better decisions.

 Here are five personality assessments I’ve found helpful:

-A great life is filled with quality emotions on an ongoing basis.
-What comes as a surprise to many is we have the ability to control a lot of our emotions.
+A great life is one that’s filled with quality emotions on an ongoing basis.
+What comes as a surprise to many people is that, to a great extent, we have the ability to control our emotions.

-The goal is to identify the emotions important to you.
-Then, create those emotions with goals and habits.
+The key is to identify the emotions that are important to you.
+Then, you can work on actively creating those emotions with goals that guide your behaviors and actions.

-Here are three ways I’ve invested in my emotions in the past, which have had great returns on my overall happiness.
+Here are three ways I’ve invested in my emotions, which have had great returns on my overall happiness.

 Without knowing which emotions you want to experience, you can’t create the recipe to experience them.

-To give you an idea, I’ve listed the following emotions as the ones I want to experience the most:
+To give you an idea, this is the list of emotions I want to experience the most:

-It’s through knowing these emotions, I then work to develop habits and goals to create these emotions.
-For example, when it comes to flow, I’ve put a lot of systems in place to reduce distractions.
+For example, when it comes to flow, I’ve put a lot of systems in place to reduce work distractions.